ClickCease

 Operators and passengers must wear life jackets.
 According to the U.S. Coast Guard, 81% of boating deaths in 2021 were due to drowning and 83% of victims were not wearing a life jacket.
 Even good swimmers need life jackets because when people fall in the water, they may become disoriented or lose consciousness.
 Life jackets keep victims’ heads above water so they can breathe and be rescued more easily.

 Exercise good judgment.
 Respect your own limits and stay within those limits.
 Never drink and drive a boat.
-Alcohol affects judgment, vision, balance and coordination.
+Alcohol affects judgment, vision, balance, and coordination.
 Use common sense on the water.
-Situations can arise or the weather can change within seconds.
-If you notice storm clouds, a sudden temperature drop or wind speeds increasing, play it safe and get out of the water.
+Situations can arise, or the weather can change within seconds.
+If you notice storm clouds, a sudden temperature drop, or increasing wind speeds, play it safe and get out of the water.

 Always be prepared.
 Make sure all equipment, including life jackets, are in good working order.
 Review a pre-departure checklist to ensure you have everything you need in your boat, including a tool kit and a first-aid kit.
 Before you leave, always file a boat plan with someone you trust.